 Georgia Ports Authority

-Georgia’s deepwater ports and inland barge terminals support more than 352,000 jobs throughout the state annually and contribute $18.5 billion in income, $66.9 billion in sales and $2.5 billion in state and local taxes to Georgia’s economy.
-(Selig Center, Terry College of Business, University of Georgia)
+Georgia’s deepwater ports and inland barge terminals support more than 369,000 jobs throughout the state annually and contribute $20.4 billion in income, $84.1 billion in sales and $1.3 billion in state and local taxes to Georgia’s economy.
+(Georgia Ports Authority)

 The Port of Savannah

-The Port of Savannah is the fourth largest and fastest growing container port in the United States.
-In FY2012, it handled more than 2.9 million TEUs (Twenty Foot Equivalent Units) in throughput.
-FY 2012 held the highest volume in the Port of Savannah’s history.
+The Port of Savannah is the largest single container terminal in the United States.
+In FY2015, it handled 3.7 million TEUs (Twenty Foot Equivalent Units) in throughput.
+FY2015 had the highest volume in the Port of Savannah’s history.

-The Port of Savannah is responsible for moving 7.9% of the U.S. containerized cargo volume and more than 18.5% of all East Coast container trade.
-The port handled 10.2% of all U.S. containerized exports in 2012, a total of 1.23 million loaded TEUs.
+The Port of Savannah moved 8.2% of total U.S. containerized loaded cargo volume and more than 18% of the East Coast container trade.
+The port handled 10% of all U.S. containerized exports in FY2014, a total of 1.3 million loaded TEUs.
 The port serves approximately 21,000 companies in all 50 states, more than 75% of which are headquartered outside of Georgia.

 The Port of Savannah offers its customers many advantages:

-- Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal; and
+- Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal

 The Georgia Ports Authority operates two deepwater terminals in Savannah – Garden City and Ocean Terminal: